Frequently Asked Questions About Christianity, Answered Honestly!

 - But unto Cain and to his offering he had not respect.
 And Cain was very wroth, and his countenance fell."

 Abel brings God the firstling of sheep and Cain brings a plant offering.
 One is respected of God and the other is not.
-This symbolizes that one was a believer's offering (Abel) unto righteousness, and the other unacceptable unto unrighteousness.
-An unrighteousness that ended in the murder of his brother.
-Abel then is a portrait of God's people, while Cain of those without faith and in unbelief.
-Like linen versus wool, righteousness is not mixed with unrighteousness.
+This symbolizes that one was a believer's offering (Abel) unto righteousness through the shedding of blood (Hebrews 9:22), and the other unacceptable for righteousness.
+An unrighteousness demonstrated in Cain murdering his own brother.
+Abel is a portrait of God's people, while Cain illustrative of those unrighteous who lie in unbelief.
+Like linen versus wool, God's righteous people are not to be mixed with the unrighteous.
+Abel illustrated the faith of Christ in his offering, wherein his deed is recorded of God a testimony to all of us.
+Cain illustrated man's envy and enmity against God, wherein he is seen as a sign of betrayal and hatred.

 Hebrews 11:4